 APCO Project RETAINS

 APCO Project RETAINS documents are available free to full members.
 These documents can be downloaded from the APCO Shopping Cart (Log into your member profile to see the documents).
-A subscription is required to access the APCO Project RETAINS Toolkit 2.0.
+A subscription is required to access the APCO Project RETAINS Toolkit 3.0.
 You will be able to use the tool to estimate appropriate staffing levels and generate a customized report, use the retention tool to examine turnover/retention and administer the employee satisfaction survey.
-In addition, the Effective Practices Guide, RETAINS NG and RETAINS Compiled Reports can be downloaded!
+In addition, the Effective Practices Guide, Staffing and Retention in Public Safety Answering Points (PSAPs): A Supplemental Study, RETAINS NG and RETAINS Compiled Reports can be downloaded!
 Subscriptions can be purchased online.
 Get started now!
 If you are a member, please make sure you’re logged in to your account to see member pricing.

 Yes.
 Your data is saved and stored from one visit to the next as long as you have asked the system to save it.
-Your data and customized Tool Kit information will be there for you as long as you maintain your yearly subscription with the APCO Project RETAINS Toolkit 2.0.
+Your data and customized Toolkit information will be there for you as long as you maintain your yearly subscription with the APCO Project RETAINS Toolkit.
 Data in the staffing tool remains in place until you change it or clear a field.
 To be on the safe side, however, it is a good idea to print the screens as you complete them or copy and paste the information into a file that can be saved on your computer.
 The internal pages are now printer friendly to help your hard copy archive your pages.
 The data used to generate the PDF report for the Employee Satisfaction Survey is deleted when you set up a new survey, but you can save previous reports as PDF files on your computer.
-The Retention Report should be copied and saved as an electronic or print file.
-The years are changed automatically on January 1, so you will always have the five most recent years of data.
+The years for the retention section are changed automatically on January 1, so you will always have the five most recent years of data.
 The last year will drop and the data will not be saved.

-As long as you maintain your yearly subscription with the APCO Project RETAINS Toolkit 2.0 or until you clear the worksheets of old data.
-It is best to copy and save the reports to your own computer.
-The retention report, dispatcher guidelines, summary and Report can be printed (see printer button on each page).
-Some of the report can be made into a PDF and saved.
+As long as you maintain your yearly subscription with the APCO Project RETAINS Toolkit or until you clear the worksheets of old data.
+It is best to save the reports to your own computer.
+The retention report, dispatcher guidelines, summary and report can be generated and saved.
+Each subscription is limited to one (1) report per subscription year.

 No problem.
 If all employees handle all calls from pick-up to completion/dispatch, you will need to decide whether to use the coverage calculation or the volume-influenced calculation.
 If the center can handle the workload with minimal staffing on all shifts, use a coverage calculation to estimate staffing needs.
 The combined call taker/dispatcher position is a volume influenced positions if staffing levels need to be increased to handle increased phone activity during the afternoon or evening shift, or if the number of call taker/dispatchers needs to be increased to handle consistent and predictable increases (e.g. weekends).

 Yes, the calculation for coverage positions allows you to make an adjustment for partial positions.
 A part time employee can be accounted for as .5.
-Two PT employees can equal one FT or you can split up a position in percentages.
+Two part time employees can equal one Full Time Employee (FTE) or you can split up a position in percentages.
 For an explanation and examples, refer to the Staffing Workbook.

 Employees must access the survey on the internet.
 The URL for employees to access the survey is printed on the employee notification.
 Each notification has a unique access code to take the survey anonymously.